brandur/rocket-rides-scalable/README.md

 api.1       | Reading ride 105 from server 'replica2'
 ```

-`api` won't read from the primary unless it has no choice, but you'll notice
+`api` won't read from the primary unless it has no choice, but even so, you'll
-that occasionally the replicas fall far enough behind (or more likely, the
+see that occasionally the replicas fall far enough behind that there are no
-observer hasn't run recently enough) and it'll fall back to `default`.
+appropriate candidates (or more likely, the observer hasn't run recently
+enough) and a query will be routed to the primary (`default`).

 ## Setup